progrium/taragen/web/docs/tutorials/active-nav-state.md

 title: Active state for navigation
 ---

-In your  page file (or layout file), reference a nav partial:
+In your JSX page file (or layout file), reference a nav partial:
 ```
 {partial("_nav")}
 ```